 Toss in the remaining ingredients and set the IP to 8 minutes high pressure.

 why should you make this turmeric rice pilaf?

 - made in the Instant Pot (and we love IP recipes)

-- seasoned with spices you have on hand (so it’s simple)
+- seasoned with spices you have on hand (keeping the recipe simple)

 - colored with turmeric (adding health benefits)